-We now live in an era where, using the computing power that exists today, it is possible to reverse-engineer releases of aggregated data to identify individual data, see generally Second Abowd Decl. ¶¶ 28-41, and Title 13's confidentiality provisions are not so narrowly drawn as to inhibit the Secretary from being able to address such technological advances.
-That is consistent with the discretion Congress imbued in the Secretary when delegating the responsibility to conduct the census "in such form and content as [s]he may determine."
+The plain language of Title 13's confidentiality provisions evidences Congress's intent that Defendants protect from publication (i.e., disclosure) information that can be used to identify data supplied by a particular establishment or individual.
+We now live in an era where quantum computers are becoming a reality and, using the computing power that exists today, it is possible to reverse-engineer releases of aggregated data to identify individual data, as Dr. Abowd explains in his declaration.
+See generally Abowd Decl. ¶¶ 28-41.
+Title 13's confidentiality provisions provide the Secretary the flexibility to address technological advances and should be read in harmony with the discretion Congress imbued in the Secretary when delegating the responsibility to conduct the census "in such form and content as [s]he may determine."
 Wisconsin, 517 U.S. at 5 (quoting 13 U.S.C. § 141(a)).

-This should come as no surprise to anyone who has been following the Census Bureau's work over the past several decennial censuses.
 The Census Bureau has been engaged in the process of protecting against re-identification for decades.
 For the 1990 Census, the Census Bureau began using a technique known as noise infusion to safeguard respondent confidentiality.
 Noise infusion helps to protect the confidentiality of published data by introducing controlled amounts of error or "noise" into the data.
 The goal of noise infusion is to preserve the overall statistical validity of the resulting data while introducing enough uncertainty that attackers would not have any reasonable degree of certainty that they had isolated data for any particular respondent.
-Second Abowd Decl. ¶¶ 24-25.
+Abowd Decl. ¶¶ 24-25.
 The Census Bureau's noise infusion techniques have become more sophisticated over the last two decades to keep pace with technology.
 As Dr. Abowd explains in detail in his declaration, following the 2010 census, the Census Bureau conducted its own reconstruction experiment and determined that the disclosure avoidance system it had used for that census was no longer sufficient.
-Id. ¶ 26.
-The reality is that even though the majority of the Census Bureau's data products are aggregated data releases, over the past decade, such releases have become increasingly vulnerable to sophisticated "reconstruction attacks" that have emerged as computing power has improved and become more widely available.
-Id. ¶ 30.
+Id.
+26. The reality is that even though the majority of the Census Bureau's data products are aggregated data releases, over the past decade, such releases have become increasingly vulnerable to sophisticated

+"reconstruction attacks" that have emerged as computing power has improved and become more widely available.
+Abowd Decl. ¶ 30.

-The Census Bureau has decided that differential privacy is the best disclosure avoidance tool to meet today's reconstruction and re-identification threats.
+The Census Bureau has decided that differential privacy is the best disclosure avoidance tool to meet today's threats.
 Id. ¶ 43.
-To protect the integrity of a differential privacy-based disclosure avoidance system as a whole, invariants must be limited to a defined set of data.
+And, as discussed above, to protect the integrity of a differential privacy-based disclosure avoidance system as a whole, invariants must be limited to a defined set of data.
 The invariants for the 2020 Census did not include group quarters population data.
-The disclosure of the data withheld in this case unobscured by disclosure avoidance techniques would essentially render group quarters population data another invariant.
-That would expose a chink in the 2020 Census DAS's confidentiality armor, which in turn would leave data vulnerable to re-identification and reconstruction in violation of Title 13's confidentiality provisions.
+Forcing the Census Bureau to produce such numbers in unredacted form now would severely compromise and weaken the confidentiality protections of the DAS, which would have cascading effects on the Census Bureau's ability to meet its confidentiality obligations under Title 13.
+Abowd Decl. ¶ 57.
+The inclusion of additional invariants (in other words, publication of additional data without privacy protections) would subject Census respondents to unquantified additional privacy risk.
+Id. ¶ 60.